 Once you are a registered user, providers may check claims status, member eligibility, and provider status through the QicLink Benefits Exchange.
 All other providers requesting information on the status of a claim, including clarification of any Explanation of Payment code, must call Claims Customer Service at 800-306-0732.

 Web Portal

-Commonwealth Care Alliance offers a secure web portal where providers can obtain access to claim status, member eligibility, and other options.
+Commonwealth Care Alliance offers two secure web portals where providers can obtain access to claim status, member eligibility, and other options.